 - Provide employees a workplace free from recognized hazards.
-It is illegal to retaliate against an employee for using any of their rights under the law, including raising a health and safety concern with you or with OSHA, or reporting a work-related injury or illness. - Comply with all applicable OSHA standards. - Report to OSHA all work-related fatalities within 8 hours, and all inpatient hospitalizations, amputations and losses of an eye within 24 hours. - Provide required training to all workers in a language and vocabulary they can understand. - Prominently display this poster in the workplace.
+It is illegal to retaliate against an employee for using any of their rights under the law, including raising a health and safety concern with you or with OSHA, or reporting a work-related injury or illness. - Comply with all applicable OSHA standards. - Notify OSHA within 8 hours of a workplace fatality or within 24 hours of any work-related inpatient hospitalization, amputation, or loss of an eye. - Provide required training to all workers in a language and vocabulary they can understand. - Prominently display this poster in the workplace. - Post OSHA citations at or near the place of the alleged violations.